Skip to content

 Labels are Entity-wide, so once you have created a new label, it will be available for other Sites too.
 Either select an existing label or type in a new label.
 Enter the value and click the Check Button.
 To enter more labels, click ”+”.
 To delete a label, click on ”-” and delete the label(s).

 To add a location, search for the address.
-The correct location will be stored.
+The correct location will be matched with the system.
 You can change the display title, which will be shown in the Site Overview, to fit your required format.

 Click “Add Site”.

-You will then see the new Site in the Site Overview.
+You will see the new Site in the Site Overview once it’s created.

 To set up your Site, you first need to add a Data Source and then add Components to the Data Source.

-Go to the „Site Overview“ Tab and click on the Site.
+Go to the „Site Overview“ Tab and click on the Site go open the Site Detail View.

-Enter a name that clearly identifies the Data Source.
+• Name: Enter a name that clearly identifies the Data Source.
+You can optionally add labels for better searching and filtering.

-Enter the EcoPhi Box serial number (starting with a lower-case m…).
-You can find the serial number written on either side of the EcoPhi Box.
+• Serial number: Enter the EcoPhi Box serial number (starting with a lower-case m…).
+You can find the serial number written on one of the sides of the EcoPhi Box.

 Click “Add Data Source”.
-You will now see the new Data Source in the “Site Settings”.
+You will now see the new Data Source.

 When you set up a Data Source, you can optionally define ecological and economical calculation factors, which are CO2 per kWh, Trees saved per kWh, Grid selling price and Grid buying price.